AMERICAN RHODODENDRON SOCIETY

 7.4.1.4 The Secretary or designate sends a ballot, listing all nominees, to the Board by 30 days after the fall Board meeting in the year preceding installation of officers, and Director at Large/Alternate, or December 1 of the same year, whichever date comes sooner.
 Ballots shall be returned to the Secretary or designate no later than December 31 and any ballots received after that date shall not be counted.
 For members having the necessary equipment, ballots may be sent and returned electronically.
 Postal mail shall be used for those who do not have such equipment.

-7.4.2.2 The Executive Director of the Society requests the chapter presidents in districts holding elections to submit the names and biographies of all nominees by November 1 of the year prior to the election.
-(In the case of a vacancy in office, as soon after the vacancy as possible.)
+7.4.2.2 The Office Administrator requests the chapter Presidents in districts holding elections to submit the names and biographies of all nominees by November 1 of the year prior to the election.
+In the case of a vacancy in office, as soon after the vacancy as possible.

-7.4.2.3 The Executive Director transmits the names and biographies of the candidates to the Editor for publication in the winter issue prior to the election.
+7.4.2.3 The Office Administrator transmits the names and biographies of the candidates to the Editor for publication in the winter issue prior to the election.

-7.4.2.4 If there is no contest for the position of director or alternate in a District, the Executive Director declares the lone candidate elected as further described below.
-In those cases where a position is contested, the Executive Director sends ballots for the contested position to all full members of the Society in the district where the contest is taking place by February 15 of the election year, with a return date of April 1.
+7.4.2.4 If there is no contest for the position of Director or alternate in a District, the Regional Vice President declares the lone candidate elected as further described below.
+In those cases where a position is contested, the Office Administrator sends ballots for the contested position to all full members of the Society in the district where the contest is taking place by February 15 of the election year, with a return date of April 1.

-7.4.3 Certification of Votes by Executive Director.
+7.4.3 Certification of Votes by Regional Vice President.
 (Bylaws: Article IX, Section F)

-7.4.3.1 The votes are counted by the Executive Director (or the Executive Director's designee).
+7.4.3.1 The votes are counted by the Regional Vice President.

 7.4.3.2 In contested positions, a plurality of votes is required.
-The Executive Director is authorized to certify the election on April 1.
+The Regional Vice President is authorized to certify the election on April 1.

 7.4.3.3 In the event of a tie, a plurality of the Board of Directors as a group decides the winner.